 Unfortunately reading programs can’t read screenshots of Tweets or YouTube slides.
 I have to keep that in mind when doing new blog entries, to write out Tweets.
 I was also once told by a blind person on Twitter that their programs cannot read screenshots.
 So, below Twitter screenshots are not read by this automated voice conversion.
 Apologies to all with visual impairment, I’m learning as I go.

-This episode is close to under 11 minutes long.
+This blog post conversion to audio file is close to under 11 minutes long.
 At this time the French word “manger” isn’t pronounced the French way, but the American/English way of “Jesus in a manger”.
 For those who love to point out unimportant mistakes, get over it.
 Thanks.

 A few years ago I already dissected an article where Pret’s HR Director Andrea Wareham was interviewed.
 “Pret’s People Management Secrets” from HR Magazine.
 In this interview Andrea Wareham shares a lot about the typical Pret PR bla bla.
 But one sentence stands out to me which is typical Pret, but also dangerous.